Boussau/boussau.github.io/tutorials/TP3_JC_PhylogenyReconstruction/index.md

 moves.append( mvSPR(psi, weight=num_taxa/10.0) )
 moves.append( mvBranchLengthScale(psi, weight=num_branches) )
 ```
-You might think that this approach is in fact simpler than the `for` loop that we explained above.
+You might think that this approach is in fact simpler than the `for` loop that we
-We still think that it is pedagogical to specify the prior on each branch length separately in this tutorial to emphasize all components of the model.
+explained above.
+We still think that it is pedagogical to specify the prior on
+each branch length separately in this tutorial to emphasize all components of the model.
 {% endaside %}

 {% aside Alternative branch-length priors %}
 Some studies, *e.g.* {% citet Brown2010 Rannala2012 %},
 have criticized the exponential prior distribution for branch lengths
-because it induces a gamma-distributed tree-length and the mean of this gamma distribution
+because it induces a gamma-distributed tree-length and the mean of this gamma
-grows with the number of taxa.
-As an alternative, we can instead use a specific gamma prior distribution
+distribution grows with the number of taxa.
+As an alternative, we can instead
-(or any other distribution defined on a positive real variable) for the tree length,
+use a specific gamma prior distribution (or any other distribution yielding a
+positive real variable) for the tree length, and then use a Dirichlet prior
-and then use a Dirichlet prior distribution to break the tree length into
+distribution to break the tree length into the corresponding branch lengths
-the corresponding branch lengths {% cite Zhang2012 %}.
+{% cite Zhang2012 %}.

 First, specify a prior distribution on the tree length with your desired mean.
 For example, we use a gamma distribution as our prior on the tree length.